aslanbaryshnikov/image-optimist/README.md

 Type: `String`

 Set the destination folder.
 The folder does not need to be empty, but images with the same name will be overwritten.

+##### smartMode?

+Type: `Boolean`<br>
+Default `true`

+If true, moves the file if there is no file with the same name in the destination folder, or if the processed file is smaller.

+##### overwriteMode?

+Type: `Boolean`<br>
+Default `false`

+If true, only existing files in the destination folder will be overwritten.
+If your destination folder is empty, there will be no changes (because nothing to update).
+Only available when smartMode is enabled.

+##### ignoreDestinationFiles?

+Type: `Boolean`<br>
+Default `false`

+If true, disables checking that the source file and the file in the destination folder do not match.
+True is recommended only if you don't care about files in the destination folder.

+Note: In most cases, you should replace an obsolete file with a more recent one to avoid erroneous overwriting.

 ##### mask?